pat351/ConferenceVision_rqkjjegz/README.md

   - [VisualStateManager](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/visual-state-manager)
 - [Custom Vision](https://customvision.ai)
 - [Computer Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/)
-- Updated to Xamarin.Forms 4.0 Shell
+- Updated to Xamarin.Forms 4.3
+  - Shell
+  - CollectionView

 Use your camera during a conference to capture your experience.
 Let Vision do the heavy lifting of identifying known products and scan your images to text for easier searching.